just056/example-website-project/README.md

 * Expecting the width to be atleast 360px, the site is fully adaptible
 * The main language of the website is English to mantain proper font sizing

+* The burger menu is fully functional while being written with HTML, CSS, and no JS

 ### GitHub is apparently down when I'm publishing the site